-If you are interested in applying for a Graduate Assistantship, learn more about the process on our Currently Available Assistantships page.
-The application deadline for the Graduate Assistantship application is December 1.
-Students offered a graduate assistantship are enrolled in the HESA program full-time and typically finish the academic program in two years.
+If you are interested in applying for a GA role, learn more about the process and opportunities on our HESA Graduate Assistantships page.
+Students offered a graduate assistantship are enrolled in the HESA program as full-time students and typically finish the academic program in two years.

-Employment Positions at UVM and other Burlington Institutions
+Employment at UVM or other Higher Education Institutions

 Current and future employees at UVM and other higher education institutions are encouraged to enroll in HESA coursework and apply for the academic program.
 Many current UVM employees are enrolled in the HESA program and complete coursework on a part-time basis that best fits with their employment schedule and responsibilities.
 Similarly, employees at local institutions such as Champlain College and Saint Michael's College also take courses in and pursue the UVM HESA program.

-There are specific graduate student scholarships at the University of Vermont.
+Graduate student scholarships are available at the University of Vermont.
 We encourage applicants to the HESA program to research various scholarship opportunities while applying for graduate studies.
 Institutional scholarships are offered for prospective and current students.
 There are also many external scholarship resources and search tools for prospective graduate students as well.